christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 dask-ssh --hostfile ips.txt
 ```

-Now, your Dask cluster is set.
+Now, our Dask cluster is set.

 ### Build a test game

-Last, the game was not implemented at all, not even a random simulation.
-My objective was to be able to test that the implementation was working correctly, ie :
+Let's build a test game, that will enable to verify that the implementation works without bugs, ie :

 1- be reliable to failures

-2- predict correct skills
+2- predict the correct skills

-For the first point, I affected a level to each created agent in the `game.py` file:
+In order to see if the implementation predicts the skills correctly, let's us define a game level to each created agent in a `game.py` file:

 ```python
 class Agent(object):